by Alina Livneva3 February '19

-Someone has to put the paint to the canvas and make something out of it that we call art.
-Same goes about sculpture or any other work of art or style.
-Then someone has to grab a writing utensil, usually art historians, critics and take it to the page to form words, texts, expressions on great works of visual arts.
-Images and sounds we form in our minds shine for the world to see.
+Before we learn how to make a masterpiece, we have to understand the process of making masterpieces.
+Someone has to put the paint on the canvas and make something out of it that we call art.
+The same goes for sculpture or any other work of art or style.
+Then someone has to grab a writing utensil, usually art historians, critics, and take it to the page to form words, texts, expressions on great works of visual arts.
+Images and sounds we build in our minds shine for the world to see.
 They are creative and one of a kind.
 Why are they greatest works?
 Because of the value placed on them by their creator?

 Masterpiece is the most overused word in the art world.
 Dubbing something a "masterpiece" helps justify higher prices and signals the quality of the art.

-Today the word “master” or “masterpiece” has really lost its meaning because it is not based on anything tangible in the modern world.
-It becomes just a pretty word that has lost its original meaning.
+Today, the word “master” or “masterpiece” has lost its meaning because it is not based on anything tangible in the modern world.
+It becomes just a pretty word that has lost its original purpose.
 Anyone can say a piece of art is a masterpiece as long as they are connected to the art elite, and then the piece is stamped as a masterpiece even if it is not.

 What makes a masterpiece?

-Although there are differentiating criteria on the exact elements involved in selecting a masterpiece, there are common qualities that every masterpiece shares.
-Some sort of feeling must be evoked, whether it's curiosity, awe, or disgust.
+Although there are differentiating criteria on the specific elements involved in selecting a masterpiece, there are common qualities that every masterpiece shares.
+Some feelings must be evoked, whether it's curiosity, awe, or disgust.
 There should be style, technique, balance, and harmony.
-It is helpful to discuss perspective and form, but still, this would not describe that elusive element essential to any moving work, and motive is another important factor.
+It is helpful to discuss perspective and form, but still, this would not describe that elusive element essential to any moving work, and the motive is another important factor.

 "Masterpiece" has its troublesome edge, though.
 Some contemporary scholars dismiss the term as an elitist designation, used to exclude whole categories of art or to lend an air of mystification to critical judgments.
 And the general public sometimes embraces certain works as "masterpieces" based mostly on their celebrity and fame.